kevinbarabash/beignet/design/mvp/07_modules_and_scripts.md

 At the same time, we still want to allow people to use Escalier for scripts which necessitates side-effects.
 Post-MVP we'll be adding a REPL and we want people to be able to copy/paste code between REPL and a script file (and vice versa).
-To this end, there will be a way to specify whether a .crochet file is a script or a module.
+To this end, there will be a way to specify whether a .esc file is a script or a module.
 This may be a different file extension or compiler directive in the file itself.